Age-Dependent Cortical Overconnectivity in Shank3 Mice is Reversed by Anesthesia

 Abstract

-Increasing evidence points to brain network dysfunction as a central neurobiological basis for autism spectrum disorders (ASDs).
-Consequently, studies on Functional Connectivity (FC) have become pivotal for understanding autism-related large-scale network dynamics.
-While autism is a neurodevelopmental disorder, existing FC studies in mouse models largely focus on adult subjects under anesthesia.
-Given that FC can be significantly influenced by brain state, the differential impact of anesthesia on cortical functional networks in autistic subjects remains unexplored.
-To fill this gap, we conducted a longitudinal evaluation of FC across three distinct brain states in the Shank3b mouse model of autism.
-We utilized wide-field calcium imaging to monitor cortical activity in Shank3b +/- and Shank3b +/+ mice from late development through adulthood, and isoflurane anesthesia to manipulate the brain state.
-Our findings reveal that network hyperconnectivity, initially evident in the barrel-field cortices during the juvenile stage, progressively expands to encompass the entire dorsal cortex in adult Shank3b +/- mice.
-Notably, the severity of FC imbalances is highly dependent on the brain state: network alterations are more pronounced in the awake state and shift towards hypoconnectivity under anesthesia.
+Growing evidence points to brain network dysfunction as a central neurobiological basis for autism spectrum disorders (ASDs).
+As a result, studies on Functional Connectivity (FC) have become pivotal for understanding the large-scale network alterations associated with ASD.
+Despite ASD being a neurodevelopmental disorder, and FC being significantly influenced by the brain state, existing FC studies in mouse models predominantly focus on adult subjects under anesthesia.
+The differential impact of anesthesia and age on cortical functional networks in ASD subjects remains unexplored.
+To fill this gap, we conducted a longitudinal evaluation of FC across three brain states and three ages in the Shank3b mouse model of autism.
+We utilized wide-field calcium imaging to monitor cortical activity in Shank3b +/- and Shank3b +/+ mice fromlate development (P45) through adulthood (P90), and isoflurane anesthesia to manipulate the brain state.
+Our findings reveal that network hyperconnectivity, emerging from the barrel-field cortices during the juvenile stage, progressively expands to encompass the entire dorsal cortex in adult Shank3b +/- mice.
+Notably, the severity of FC imbalance is highly dependent on the brain state: network alterations are more pronounced in the awake state and shift towards hypoconnectivity under anesthesia.
 These results underscore the crucial role of anesthesia in detecting autism-related FC alterations and identify a significant network of early cortical dysfunction associated with autism.
 This network represents a potential target for non-invasive translational treatments.

 Article activity feed